dotnet/linker/docs/design/feature-attributes.md

 ### Structs

 When a struct has a _feature requirement_, this creates a _feature requirement_ for the following members of the struct:
-  - all methods (not including the static constructor)
+  - all methods
-  - instance constructors
+  - all constructors (static and instance)
   - all fields
   - all properties
   - all events

-Note also that structs may have _feature requirement_ due to compiler-generated code, even though they can not have `RequiresFeature`.
+Note that structs may have _feature requirement_ due to compiler-generated code, even though they can not have `RequiresFeature`.

 ### State machine types